 Abstract (word count: 330, target 300).

-Bangladesh experienced its largest and deadliest dengue outbreak by reporting the highest-ever recorded annual cases and deaths caused by ddengue virus (DENV) infection in 2023.
-This study aims to characterize the geographical transmission dynamics of the dengue virus infection in Bangladesh.
+Background: In 2003, Bangladesh experienced its largest and deadliest outbreak of Dengue virus (DENV)), reporting the highest-ever recorded annual cases and deaths caused by Dengue.
+WeIn the current study, we aimed toto characterize the geographical transmission dynamics of the DENVDENV in Bangladesh.

-We collected daily reported dengue cases, and death data fromthe Management Information System (MIS) of the Ministry of Health and Family Welfare, Bangladesh,,meteorological data from the Bangladesh Meteorological Department for the period 1 Jan – 31 Dec 2023, and district-wise population and geographical data from the Bangladesh Bureau of Statistics.
-We estimated the district-wise incidence of dengue cases (per 100 population) and performed statistical analyses including a a GG linear mixed model (GLMM) to understandgeographical distribution of dengue cases in Bangladesh.
+Methods: For the period 1 Jan – 31 Dec 20232023, we extracted and analyzed data on Dengue from the Management Information System (MIS) of the Ministry of Health and Family Welfare, Bangladesh.
+Population, Meteorological, and Geographical data were extracted from the Bangladesh Meteorological Department of and Bureau of Statistics. annual The per district number of Dengue cases/100,000 population was calculated and linkages with geographical distribution using a generalized impact of several factors including urban-rural ratio, population density, distance from Capital Dhaka, average daily temperature, and rainfall to the at the division level Generalized linear mixed model

-The number of dengue cases reported in 2023 is 1.3 times higher than the number of reported cases in the past 23 years (320,710 vs 244,246) with two times more deaths than the number of fatalities recorded in the past 23 years (1699 vs. 849).
-The 2023 outbreak is characterized by an earlier surge of dengue cases with exponential growth in Dhaka city up until the end of July and then an increase in cases outside Dhaka.
-The Thedistricts in the southern part of the country had a higher incidence (cases per 100 people) includingManikgongManikgonggManikgong (0.83), Dhaka (0.77),Pirojpur (0.61), Barisal (0.53), and Magura (0.49) as the topfive districts.
-Southern divisions (Chattogram, Barisal, and Khulna) had monthly higher relative change (increase) of dengue cases.
-Population density of the district (r=0.44, P<0.05) and distance from the capital city Dhaka (r=-0.30, p<0.05) werecorrelated with district-wise dengue cases.
-Through, GLMM, tthe urban and rural population ratio of the district (IRR: 1.03), temperature (IRR: 1.01), and rainfall (IRR: 1.01) were associated with dengue cases.
+Results: The number of Dengue cases reported in 2023 was 1.3 times higher than the total number of recorded in the past 23 years from 2000 to 2022 (321,179 vs 244,246),), with twice as many deaths than the total fatalities recorded in the past 23 years (1705 vs. 849).
+The 2023 outbreak was characterized by an earlier surge of dengue cases with exponential growth in Dhaka city up until the end of July and then an increase in cases outside Dhaka.
+The southern districts of Bangladesh had a higher incidence with Manikgonj (0.83), Pirojpur (0.61), Barisal (0.53), Magura (0.49), and Barguna (0.45) being the top five.
+Southern divisions had monthly higher relative change (increase) of dengue cases from previous months.
+Population density of the district (r=0.44, P<0.05) was positively correlated with district-wise dengue cases, whereas distance from the capital city Dhaka was negatively correlated (r=-0.30, p<0.05).The urban and rural population ratio of the district (IRR: 1.04 95% CI: 1.03-1.04), temperature (IRR: 1.13, 95% CI: 1.11-1.14), and rainfall (IRR: 0.99, 95% CI: 0.98-0.99) were associated with dengue cases.

-The 2023 outbreak shows a geographical shift of the dengue cases from the capital city Dhaka to different districts of Bangladesh with a higher incidence of cases in the southern district of Bangladesh..
+Interpretation/Conclusions: A major geographical shift of the Dengue cases from the capital city Dhaka to different districts of Bangladesh with a higher incidence of cases in the southern district of Bangladesh.
+Continuous monitoring and identifying specific drivers of Dengue in Bangladesh is required for effective control measures to be implemented and reduce the high morbidity and mortality rates.

 Introduction